Geophysical-Instrumentation-Group-UL/Geophysical-Open-Seismic-Hardware/doc/firmware/command.md

 The buildAndSendCommand function send all the parameters in the command struct object with a letters before each parameter.
 This makes it easy to decode the information in the readCommand function.

-When the master wants to harvest the data from a slave the it send a command asking for data.
-The slaves writes the data directly into the serial port while the master is ready to listen.
+When the leader wants to harvest the data from a worker the it send a command asking for data.
+The workers writes the data directly into the serial port while the leader is ready to listen.